-Samsung’s Gear Sport appears to have two clear goals: be slimmer than last year’s Gear S3 model, and bring in swimming support.
+Samsung’s Gear Sport appears to have two clear goals: be slimmer than the previous year’s Gear S3 model, and bring in swimming support.

 In the difficult smartwatch market, so few upgrades seem a bit dangerous - but then again, given the Gear S3 was a decent watch it might not be the worst idea.